 Learn about the top ranked colleges and universities for Computer Science majors.
 Some of the factors included in the ranking methodology include education quality, average earnings of graduates, accreditation, and more.

 Massachusetts Institute of Technology is the best option for students thinking about a Computer Science degree.
 At Massachusetts Institute of Technology, 29.1% of undergrads major in compsci.
 Cambridge, Massachusetts is an ideal area for learners who enjoy the fast-paced city life.

 Stanford University is among your best bets if you're planning on studying Computer Science.
-Stanford University offers graduate degrees in compsci for those interested in an advanced degree.
+Compsci is a popular choice at Stanford University with over 273 graduates in 2018.
 Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.

 It's difficult to beat Stevens Institute of Technology if you wish to pursue Computer Science as a major.
 In addition to its bachelor's programs, Stevens Institute of Technology offers graduate degrees in CompSci.
 It is placed in the suburban region of Hoboken, New Jersey.

 Every student who is interested in Computer Science has to look into Rose - Hulman Institute of Technology.
-At Rose - Hulman Institute of Technology, compsci learners enjoy the advantage of a very focused program.
+Compsci is a fairly popular major at Rose - Hulman Institute of Technology exceeding 61 graduations in 2018.
 Located in Terre Haute, Indiana, this college is a strong final choice for students who enjoy the joy of a major city.

 Rose - Hulman Institute of Technology knows a lot about working with the specific requirements of international students; 12.8% of its undergraduate population comes from outside the United States.
 Around 96.0% of Rose - Hulman Institute of Technology students receive some type of school funding.
 Get each of the vital specifics on Rose - Hulman Institute of Technology by looking at their scorecard.